boolean-uk/csharp-tdd-bobs-bagels/tdd-bobs-bagels.CSharp.Main/domainModel.md

 Methods:
 	AddBagel(String, Bagel)
-		(Add bagels to basket as strings, and returns error message if basket is full) RemoveBagel(String, Bagel)
+		(Add bagels to basket as strings, if max capacity is'nt reached) RemoveBagel(String, Bagel)
-		(Removes Bagels from the basket if they exists, or returns error message otherwise) AdjustBasketCapacity(Int, Capacity)
+		(Removes Bagels from the basket if they exists) AdjustBasketCapacity(Int, Capacity)
 		Adjusts the capacity of the basket to the value provided